 - In a large mixing bowl, combine the oats, protein powder, flax, and salt.
-Set aside.
+Set aside the mixture.

 - In a separate bowl, combine the almond butter, honey, almond milk, and vanilla, mixing until fully combined.
 Pour the wet mix into the dry ingredients and stir until fully incorporated.
 Finally, stir in the seeds and organic blueberries.